wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		- This can be used to filter directories and filenames
 		- ![image.png](../assets/image_1658853602066_0.png)
 		- These are far better and faster than sed because sed is an external command in Bash.
-		- Also, another use is in extended globbings, to retrieve extensions and remove them -
+		- Also, another use is in extended globbings, to retrieve extensions and remove them in filenames.
+-
 - ---
 - #### Flashcards